The Marine 4: Moving Target: Plot

-At the police station, Liv complains that rebels are trying to kill her and is taken in custody.
+At the police station, Liv complains that mercenaries are trying to kill her and is taken in custody.
 Shortly, Jake arrives at the police station and demands where she is.
 The police detective, Det.
-Paul Redman (Paul McGillion), who's trying to verify Jake's identity turns out to be talking to Ethan on the phone without knowledge of him working with the rebels, who tells him to keep Jake and Liv, both in custody till he arrives.
+Paul Redman, who's trying to verify Jake's identity turns out to be talking to Ethan on the phone without knowledge of him working with the mercenaries, who tells him to keep Jake and Liv, both in custody till he arrives.
 The officers arrest both Jake and Liv.
-Ethan and the rebels arrive there.
-He goes inside the police station first, followed by an attack by the rebels, for which he was totally unprepared for.
+Ethan and the mercenaries arrive there.
+He goes inside the police station first, followed by an attack by the mercenaries, for which he was totally unprepared for.
 They then proceed to engage in a gunfight with the surviving officers.
 Jake and Liv obtain keys to the handcuffs from a dead officer.
 Jake then puts her somewhere safe and joins the gunfight.
 The four remaining officers including Redman are killed while trying to escape.
-The two manage to run from them but the rebels see them escape, ensuing a chase.
+The two manage to run from them but the mercenaries see them escape, ensuing a chase.
 The duo soon lose them, yet again.

-Jake and Liv spend all night staying in the woods.
+Jake and Liv spend the night in the woods.
 The next morning, Jake calls Vogel on his phone upon their arriving at the woods.
-A shootout begins, killing most of the rebels including their sniper Dawes (Summer Rae) thanks to the assist of some traps made by Jake.
+An extended shootout begins, killing all the mercenaries except Vogel.
 In the ensuing chaos, Ethan holds Liv captive but the latter breaks free, allowing Jake and Ethan to fight.
 As Ethan gains the upper hand, Liv shoots him in the head.
 Suddenly, Vogel shoots Jake in the shoulder, temporarily stunning him.
 Unbeknownst to Vogel, Liv was able to find enough signal and finishes uploading the information of the corrupt military team to a dozen of news sites.
 Vogel then hits her.
 Jake, now recovered, tackles Vogel, snaps his neck, and kills him.

 A few days later, Liv states that six members of the Genesis Defense Corporation are being indicted for treason and conspiracy.
 Liv gives a brand new tuxedo to Jake due to Jake losing his previous one earlier.
 Liv kisses Jake and boards the plane nearby.
 Jake watches as the plane flies away.